After playing tough on commercial rents, did New Zealand First get 'played' by Labour?

 NZ First leader Winston Peters has been saying his concerns were around the sanctity of contract law, claiming that while there was a problem brought up by Covid-19, it was not one which should see the Government get in the way of contracts negotiated willingly between private individuals.

-Cynics would point to the fact that among New Zealand's donors are landlords.
+Cynics would point to the fact that among New Zealand First's donors are landlords.

 For weeks Prime Minister Jacinda Ardern had been promising that something was coming, while at the same time progressively softening her language.